chanrl/IEEE-CIS-Fraud-Detection/README.md

 - Benchmark machine learning models on the Vesta e-commerce transactions dataset

 # Thoughts
 I was able to feature engineer most of the data columns.
 I did not use time as a feature, although I do understand that might have predictive value.
 I have not experienced converting time deltas to date time, or simply converting it to a different value that could have some relationship to fraudulent transactions or not.
+If it was in a date time format, I would have been able to split it into month, day, and hours of the day, and maybe find a relationship between certain months and hours where fraud occurs.

 For a lot of the numerical features, such as distance and days between transactions, I filled the nan (missing) values with the median value, and then created a different column to indicate whether or not the row was originally nan and replaced with a median value.